NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JY:
     - 0G: Nothing
     - 1G: Normal Air throw
-    - 2G: Special lotus air throw
+    - 2G: Special lotus air throw, unbreakable and does 35 total damage
 - 5X
     - Does Gaara version of the super on everyone
     - Damage is 55